 How to apply

-Fill out an application online or through the National Student Loan Service Centre.
 One application will give you access to both federal government and Ontario government relief programs.

 You need to re-apply for the plan every 6 months.

-You can ask the National Student Loan Service Centre to revise the repayment terms of your loan (the length of time it will take to pay back the loan) by extending your repayment period from 9.5 years to 14.5 years.
+You can ask the National Student Loans Service Centre to revise the repayment terms of your loan (the length of time it will take to pay back the loan) by extending your repayment period from 9.5 years to 14.5 years.
 This will lower your monthly payments.

 Students with a severe permanent disability